OpenMaine/maineballot/_posts/2023-11-07-Q4_AutoRightRepair.md

 last_modified_at: 2023-10-07 T12:17:00-05:00
 ---
 ## The gist
-This citizen's initiative would require vehicles to have standardized on-board diagnotics systems and allow owners and independent repair facilities to access those diagnostics.
+This citizen's initiative would require vehicles to have standardized on-board diagnostics systems and allow owners and independent repair facilities to access those diagnostics.

 ## Ballot question
 Do you want to require vehicle manufacturers to standardize on-board diagnostic systems and provide remote access to those systems and mechanical data to owners and independent repair facilities?[^1]